 If you’re looking for a VPN, you’ll want to have a few top features whether you’re working, shopping or streaming.

-Number of servers: The more number of servers a VPN has, the better.
+Number of servers: The more servers a VPN has, the better.
 A high number of servers gives customers better upload and download speeds because one server won’t be too crowded.
 Keep in mind that the more servers a company has, the more expensive maintenance is for the company, so subscription costs tend to scale up with server count.

 Available platforms: Before you decide which VPN you want to use, it’s essential to make sure it works with your preferred platforms.
 You can find out by checking the VPN’s website or asking the customer support team.
 You’ll also want to make sure the VPN has a browser extension and mobile app to connect on your mobile device conveniently.